-- (i) Lanka Hospitals Corporate Plc - (ii) THR Infrastructure Pte Ltd - (iii) RHT Health Trust - 5.
-Attention is drawn to the fact that the figures for the three months ended 31 March 2022 as reported in these unaudited consolidated financial results are the balancing figures between audited figures in respect of the full previous financial year and the published year to date figures up to the third quarter of the previous financial year.
-The figures up to the end of the third quarter of previous financial year had only been reviewed and not subjected to audit. - 6.
-Based on our review conducted and procedures performed as stated in paragraph 3 above, nothing has come to our attention that causes us to believe that the accompanying Statement, prepared in accordance with the recognition and measurement principles laid down in the aforesaid Indian Accounting Standard and other accounting principles generally accepted in India, has not disclosed the information required to be disclosed in terms of Regulation 33 of the Listing Regulations, including the manner in which it is to be disclosed, or that it contains any material misstatement. - 7.
+(i) Lanka Hospitals Corporate Plc

+(ii) THR Infrastructure Pte Ltd

+- (iii) RHT Health Trust ('RHT') - 5.
+Based on our review conducted and procedures performed as stated in paragraph 3 above, nothing has come to our attention that causes us to believe that the accompanying Statement, prepared in accordance with the recognition and measurement principles laid down in the aforesaid Indian Accounting Standard and other accounting principles generally accepted in India, has not disclosed the information required to be disclosed in terms of Regulation 33 of the Listing Regulations, including the manner in which it is to be disclosed, or that it contains any material misstatement. - 6.
 We draw attention to the following Notes in the Statement: - a.
-Note 6 and 7 of the Statement which deal with various matters including the ongoing investigation by Serious Fraud Investigation Office ("SFIO") on Fortis Healthcare Limited and its subsidiaries regarding alleged improper transactions and non-compliances with laws and regulations including Companies Act, 2013 (including matters relating to remuneration paid to managerial personnel).
-These transactions and non-compliances relate to or originated prior to take over of control by reconstituted board of directors in the year ended 31 March 2018.
-As mentioned in the note, the Group has been submitting information required by SFIO and is also cooperating in the regulatory investigations/ proceedings. - As explained in the said note, the Group had recorded significant adjustments/ provisions in its books of account during the year ended 31 March 2018.
+Note 5 and 6 of the Statement which deal with various matters including the ongoing investigation by Serious Fraud Investigation Office ("SFIO") on Fortis Healthcare Limited and its subsidiaries regarding alleged improper transactions and non-compliances with laws and regulations including Companies Act, 2013 (including matters relating to remuneration paid to managerial personnel).
+These transactions and non- compliances relate to or originated prior to take over of control by reconstituted board of directors in the year ended 31 March 2018.
+As mentioned in the note, the Group has been submitting information required by SFIO and is also cooperating in the regulatory investigations/ proceedings.

+Limited Review Report (Continued)

+Fortis Healthcare Limited

+As explained in the said note, the Group had recorded significant adjustments/ provisions in its books of account during the year ended 31 March 2018.
 The Company has launched legal proceedings and has also filed a complaint with the Economic Offences Wing ('EOW') against erstwhile promoters and their related entities based on the findings of the investigation conducted by the Group.
 Further, based on management's detailed analysis and consultation with external legal counsel, a further provision has been made and recognised in the year ended 31 March 2021 for any contingency that may arise from the aforesaid issues.
-As per the management, any further financial impact, to the extent it can be reliably estimated as at present, is not expected to be material. - b.
-Note 12 of the Statement relating to the order dated 15 November 2019 of the Hon'ble Supreme Court, where it is stated that the Hon'ble Supreme Court has issued suo-moto contempt notice to, among others, the Company and directed its Registry to register a fresh contempt petition in regard to alleged violation of its order dated 14 December 2018.
-In this respect, the Hon'ble Supreme Court has sought an enquiry, into (i) whether the subscription by Northern TK Venture Pte Ltd., Singapore, a wholly owned subsidiary of IHH Healthcare Berhad, Malaysia, to the shares of the Company was undertaken after the status quo order was issued by the Hon'ble Court on 14 December 2018 and accordingly, if such subscription was in violation of this status quo order; and (ii) the consummation of the acquisition of healthcare assets from RHT Health Trust by the Company.
-As also explained in the said note, the management believes that it has a strong case on merits and as per the current position of the case, the liability, if any, arising out of this contingency cannot be determined at this stage.
-Accordingly, at present, no adjustment is required in the Statement.
+As per the management, any further financial impact, to the extent it can be reliably estimated as at present, is not expected to be material.

+b.
+Note 10 of the Statement relating to the order dated 22 September 2022 of the Hon'ble Supreme Court whereby it has directed the Hon'ble High Court of Delhi inter alia that it may also consider issuing appropriate process and appointing forensic auditor(s) to analyse the transactions entered into between Fortis Healthcare Limited ('FHL') and RHT and other related transactions.
+The above mentioned Note also states that the Hon'ble Supreme Court has observed that prima facie, it appears to be acquisition of proprietary interest of RHT Health Trust by FHL are to subserve the business structure of FHL.